 - A disrupted skin regeneration process may result in dullness, uneven texture, and delayed healing of existing acne or other skin concerns.

 1. Cleanse Your Face Thoroughly:

-- Always cleanse your face before going to bed to remove all traces of makeup and dirt.
+- Always cleanse your face before bed to remove all traces of makeup and dirt.